MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/contoso-mdm.md

 - Strat_O365_Enterprise
 ms.custom:

-description: Understand how Contoso uses Microsoft Intune in Microsoft 365 Enterprise to manage its devices and the apps that run on them.
+description: Understand how Contoso uses Microsoft Intune in Microsoft 365 for enterprise to manage its devices and the apps that run on them.
 ---

 # Mobile device management for Contoso

-Microsoft 365 Enterprise includes Intune and a set of Azure services to support mobile device and application management and security.
+Microsoft 365 for enterprise includes Intune and a set of Azure services to support mobile device and application management and security.

 Contoso has many mobile-enabled employees, some of which have offices in Contoso locations and some of which have no offices.
 Contoso needed a way to enable employee productivity but keep the devices, the Contoso data stored on those devices, and application behavior secure.

 ## Plan

-Early in the analysis of mobile device management for Microsoft 365 Enterprise, Contoso identified the following Intune use cases:
+Early in the analysis of mobile device management for Microsoft 365 for enterprise, Contoso identified the following Intune use cases:

 - Protect Exchange Online email and data so it can be safely accessed by mobile devices
 - Implement a bring your own device (BYOD) program for Contoso employees